tedhagos/tedhagos.github.com/_posts/2013-7-4-two-factor-auth-using-sms.md

 ---
 layout: post
-title: Poor Man's 2 Factor Auth
+title: Two Factor Authentication
+subtitle: A poor man's approach for web applications

 excerpt: One way to achieve a two factor authentication is to couple a simple website login with an SMS  One Time PIN.
 The username/password (what the user know) is the first layer of security challenge.
 The web application generates a random number which is valid only for current browser session, sends the generated random number via a third party SMS gateway and asks the user to input the OTP (One Time Pin) in order to satisfy the security challenge.